Your ad could be here - Reach CV/ML engineers

 Each augmentation in Albumentations has a parameter named p

-that sets the probability of applying that augmentation to input data.
-Setting p=1
+that controls the probability of applying that augmentation to input data.
+Understanding how probabilities work is essential for creating effective and predictable augmentation pipelines.

 means the transform will always be considered for application, while p=0